relaywirelessapi/helium-api/docs/docs/index.md

 During the Beta phase, Relay API primarily provides access to Helium Network hotspot data, including `earnings` (HNT, IOT, and MOBILE) and hotspot `activity`.
 With Relay API, you can:

-- Sync hotspot rewards including HNT, IOT, MOBILE [See how](./endpoints)
+- Sync hotspot rewards including HNT, IOT, MOBILE
-- Retrieve IoT and Mobile individual reward shares [See how](./endpoints)
+- Retrieve IoT and Mobile individual reward shares
-- Access IoT hotspot activity including beacon and witness ingest reports [See how](./endpoints)
+- Access IoT hotspot activity including beacon and witness ingest reports
-- Monitor hotspot network status [See how](./endpoints)
+- Monitor hotspot network status
-- Query Helium historical earnings data [See how](./endpoints)
+- Query Helium historical earnings data

 :::info
 The Relay team is actively expanding the API's capabilities.
 For more information about our development roadmap, [visit our website](https://relaywireless.com).